aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

     * Response: ConflictException(409):
         * `reason` is `STATUS_CONFLICT` and `resourceId` is of the Worker -> This only happens if the Worker does not have `CREATED` or `STOPPED` status.
 Update the Worker to `STOPPED` status, and try to delete again.
-        * Otherwise -> Abort.
+        * Otherwise -> Stop.
 Exit the application.
     * Response: ResourceNotFoundException(404), ValidationException(400), AccessDeniedException(403) -> Ignore; just continue.
 6. Exit the application as desired.